-Furthermore, lack of infrastructure, healthcare facility and dedicated teaching faculty does not help the medical students either.
-There have been reports of hiring fake medical faculty and even the patients to get the mandatory approval from the Medical Council of India (MCI) to run medical colleges in India.
-Medical colleges resorting to these shoddy practices are thus, involved in providing sub-standard medical education and training to their medical students.
-The regulatory system thus, need to be more stringent to ensure that quality medical education is imparted to those admitted to medical schools.

-A profession once meant for the meritorious students is now flooded with mediocre ones.
 Presuming that the quality of students being admitted to medical schools has deteriorated, it is our duty to ensure that the medical students are permitted to graduate only if they are competent enough to deal with their patients holistically.
 But the reality is much more complex especially when many of the medical teachers believe in the concept of ‘mercy attempts’.
 Many others vouch for good results linking it to the ‘reputation’ of the department and the Institution.
 If the deteriorating trend continues, poking question haunting us would be ‘If our health and life are in safe hands?’
 Instituting an exit examination for MBBS students can be a potent step to ensure that the MBBS graduates have adequate knowledge and skills to practice medicine.
 In this regard, medical teachers have the responsibility to ensure a positive change.
 ‘We are what we see’, and if things are to change we as medical teachers need to initiate the change for our students to follow.

 All in all, we are inadvertently moving far from the concept of ‘Right medical student’, that demands an overhaul of medical education in India, whether it is conducting of medical entrance tests and fair opportunities for the deserving, or the approval of medical colleges by the regulatory bodies.
 It is often argued that either the right students are not joining the medical profession or they are not nurtured the right way.
 The onus to set the things right lies vastly with the medical teachers, who need to make sure that only those medical students competent enough to deal with their patients holistically are allowed to graduate.